Levoileuxcodeur/Coursera_Capstone/README.md

 This idea is based on my dream to one day move from where I live to another city and be able to find a neighborhood that match my lifestyle.

 # Data
+Data where you describe the data that will be used to solve the problem and the source of the data.

 For this study, I am comparing Montreal and Vancouver, two canadian cities.